gramineproject/gramine/CI-Examples/ra-tls-secret-prov/README.md

 # Secret Provisioning Minimal Examples

-This directory contains the Makefile, the template client manifests, and the minimal server and clients written against the Secret Provisioning library.
+This directory contains a Makefile, template client manifests, and a few examples of server and clients written against the Secret Provisioning library.

-This example uses the Secret Provisioning libraries `secret_prov_attest.so` for clients and `secret_prov_verify_epid.so`/`secret_prov_verify_dcap.so` for server.
-These libraries are installed together with Gramine (for DCAP version, you need `meson setup ... -Ddcap=enabled`).
+These examples use the Secret Provisioning libraries `secret_prov_attest.so` for the clients and `secret_prov_verify_epid.so`/`secret_prov_verify_dcap.so` for the server.
+They are installed together with Gramine (but for DCAP version, you need `meson setup ... -Ddcap=enabled`).
 Additionally, mbedTLS libraries are required.
 For ECDSA/DCAP attestation, the DCAP software infrastructure must be installed and work correctly on the host.